 Both products offer modern drag-and-drop user-interfaces, and a large collection of high-quality pre-made designs that allow beginners and advanced WordPress users to create stylish content and professional websites in minutes.

-Divi and Elementor are both excellent solutions, but there are many differences between them, and, depending on the functionality you need for your projects, you may have a preference for one over the other.
+Divi and Elementor are both excellent solutions, but there are many important differences between them.

 What Do Divi & Elementor Offer?